ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 I then conducted the t-test using the variables _"Streams_a_lot"_ and _"Followers_gained"_ to see if there is a relationship betwen them.
 Using Python, I calculated the **P-value to be 1.28e-07**, which was below the standard significance level of 0.05.
 Therefore we could reject the null hypothesis and conclude that there is indeed a relationship between streaming a lot and gaining followers.

+## Step 2: Diving Deeper with a Simple Linear Regression Model

+T

 ---